Myrtles Plantation: Interior

 The Myrtles has 22 rooms spread over two floors.
 The spacious entry hall runs the length of the house and features faux-bois, open pierced friezework molding, a French Baccarat crystal chandelier weighing more than 300 pounds and a cantilevered staircase.
 The flooring and most of the windows in the house are original.
 To the left of the hall is the music room that is adjacent to the only bedroom found on the first floor.
 The principal rooms of the house are found to the right of the hall.
 The walls of the original house were removed and repositioned to create four large rooms that were used as identical ladies and gentlemen's parlors, a formal dining room and a game room.
 The two parlors feature Carrara marble mantles in the Rococo Revival-style on the north and south walls, and are crowned with elaborate plaster cornices and ceiling medallions, made from a mixture of clay, Spanish moss and cattle hair, with no two being the same.

 The second floor features five bedrooms with en-suite bathrooms.
 The largest bedroom, known as the Judge Clarke Woodruff Suite, is the only room that is accessed by the main staircase in the entry hall.
 The remaining four bedrooms, that are separated by a common sitting room, are accessed by a staircase that ascends from the rear loggia.
 The floor of these bedrooms were raised one foot when the house was renovated, as the addition had higher ceilings than the original house.

 Grounds

 The current plantation landscape is centered on a large pond that features a small island centered with a gazebo accessed by a bridge.
 To the rear of the main house is the oldest structure on the grounds.
-Now known as the General's Store, this was where General Bradford lived while the main house was being built.
+Now known as the General's Store, this was where Bradford lived while the main house was being built.
 Currently it is used as the gift shop, laundry facilities, plantation offices and guest breakfast spot.
 To the south is another structure that houses a restaurant.
 The two ancillary buildings are connected to the main house by a 5000 sqft old brick courtyard.
 Scattered elsewhere on the grounds are modern wooden cottages available to guests.